acbsp/bonafide.guru/en/contents.rst

 ("Nectar of devotion", introduction)

-"Regarding *parampara* system: *There is nothing to wonder for big gaps* […] we find in the Bhagavad-gita that the Gita was taught to the sun god some *millions of years ago*, but Krishna has mentioned *only three names* in this *parampara* system-namely, Vivasvan, Manu and Iksvaku;
+"Regarding *parampara* system: *There is nothing to wonder for big gaps* […] we find in the Bhagavad-gītā that the Gītā was taught to the sun god some *millions of years ago*, but Krishna has mentioned *only three names* in this *parampara* system-namely, Vivasvan, Manu and Iksvaku;
 and so these gaps do not hamper from understanding the *parampara*